Tahoe Expedition Academy Graduate Erica Kennedy Explains What A “Real School” Is in Her Graduation Speech

-Tahoe Expedition Academy is an uncommon adventure in education.
-To that end, some question whether or not TEA is a “real school.”
+Some question whether or not Tahoe Expedition Academy is a “real school.”
 Erica Kennedy, one of our school’s first ever graduates, tackled that perception head on in her graduation speech.
-Read her speech in its entirety below.
+Read her speech in its entirety here.

 After four years I’m graduating from Tahoe Expedition Academy or as outsiders like to say: Hippie School, Camping School, and Hiking School.
 Or Do You Even Go to School, school.
 Well, they’re not wrong.
 I’ve also been told from time to time “You don’t go to ‘real’ school.”
 Which begs the question what is “real” school?
 Is real school sitting at a desk and reading an article on the Syrian refugee crisis in Greece?
 Or is real school organizing a service trip to Greece where students immerse themselves in a community and culture at a refugee camp?
 Correct me if I’m wrong but the latter sounds much more “real” to me.
 And while I can’t deny that yes, we do go camping at this school, and we do travel the world in search of extraordinary learning opportunities, we are very much a “real” school.

 When people say that TEA isn’t real, I can’t help but be offended no matter how hard I try because TEA is truly a part of me and in that way plays a huge role in who I am as a human, and a learner.

 So, in order to describe who I am, I am going to describe what makes TEA a real school.

 TEA allowed me to find my voice as a woman and advocate alongside the best role models a girl can ask for, in my teachers Anne and Mara.
 That makes TEA a “real” school.

 TEA allowed me to discover a passion for film and allowed me to pursue this passion as not only an art form but also a medium of self-expression and activism.
 That makes TEA a “real” school.